-The management considers the yield variation of 50 bps as a normal variation on a stable market.
+The Board of Directors considers the yield variation of 50 bps as a normal variation on a stable market.
 A drop of rent rate by 5% may happen on an oversupplied market thus fairly representing the risk of revenue fall.